Veterinary Dentistry & Dental Surgery

 Cat & Dog Dental Care

 While routine dental care is a key component of cats' and dogs' oral and overall health, but most pets don't receive the oral hygiene care they need to keep their teeth and gums healthy.

-At our veterinary hospital in Suffolk County, we offer complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing to dental X-Rays and surgeries.
+At our veterinary hospital in Deer Park, we offer complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing to dental X-Rays and surgeries.

 We are also passionate about providing dental health education to pet owners about an at-home dental care routine for their pets.

 Pet Dental Surgery in Deer Park

 We understand that learning your pet needs dental surgery can feel daunting.
 We strive to make this process as stress-free as possible, for both you and your pet.

 We'll do everything in our power to make sure your pet's experience with us is comfortable and easy.
 We'll review each step of the process with you before the procedure, including any requirements for preparation and post-operative care.